Facebook may have to sell Giphy on Britain's competition concerns - NewsBreak

 Facebook may have to sell Giphy on Britain's competition concerns

-(Reuters) - Britain’s competition watchdog said on Thursday it could require Facebook Inc to sell GIF website Giphy after its investigation found that the deal between the two companies would harm competition in display advertising.
+Aug 12 (Reuters) - Britain's competition watchdog said on Thursday it could require Facebook Inc (FB.O) to sell GIF website Giphy after its investigation found that the deal between the two companies would harm competition in display advertising.

 "Giphy's takeover could see Facebook withdrawing GIFs from competing platforms or requiring more user data in order to access them.
 It also removes a potential challenger to Facebook," said Stuart McIntosh, chair of the independent investigation for UK's Competition and Markets Authority (CMA).